 Book Chapter: Cultural Genocide

-Sturdy Colls, C. 2017 (In Press).
+Sturdy Colls, C. 2017.
 ‘The Archaeology of Cultural Genocide: A Forensic Turn in Holocaust Studies?’.
 In Dziuban (ed.), Mapping the ‘Forensic Turn’: The Engagements with Materialities of Mass Death in Holocaust Studies and Beyond, New Academic Press, Vienna.

 Journal Article: Treblinka